uhray/boilerplate/doc/boilerplate.md

  1. Establishes basic authentication with forgot password functionality for users via [turnkey](https://github.com/uhray/turnkey).
  2. Launches REST API built via [crud](https://github.com/uhray/crud#backend) based on your resources.
- 3. Connects to your MongoDB if the [config variable](#config-variables) 'MONGOHQ_URL' is set to the URL where your MongoDB instance is hosted.
+ 3. Connects to your MongoDB if the [config variable](#config-variables) 'MONGO_URL' is set to the URL where your MongoDB instance is hosted.

 #### Resources